ooddle

 How to Do It (Step by Step)

-1. Find a quiet spot two to three minutes before the meeting starts.
+1. Find a quiet spot, even a hallway or a bathroom, two to five minutes before the meeting starts.

 Common Mistakes